Zoë Dietrich M.A.

 Zoe Dietrich

-Prior to joining Woodwell, Dietrich completed a master’s degree, studying methane production and consumption in estuaries and their response to sea level rise.
-Her experience is rooted in biochemistry and she has a longstanding fascination with the way tiny microbes facilitate global carbon cycling.
+Prior to joining Woodwell Climate, I completed a master’s degree, studying methane production and consumption in estuaries and their response to sea level rise.
+My experience is rooted in biochemistry and I have a longstanding fascination with the way tiny microbes facilitate global carbon cycling.
+I hope my work building automated measurement equipment will improve data collection on these processes, especially in remote areas of the Amazon and the Arctic where manual measurements can be expensive and time consuming.

 Projects